sav-che/TL-2/Authors/Sampaio, Gonçalo António da Silva Ferreira {std. Samp.}.md

-> [!cite] BHL link: this entry starts at [page 19](https://www.biodiversitylibrary.org/item/104077#page/33/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 19](https://www.biodiversitylibrary.org/page/33333164) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Sampaio, Gonçalo António da Silva Ferreira (1865-1937), Portuguese botanist; studied at the Coimbra Polytechnic and the University of Coimbra; at the botanical department of the University of Porto (then "Academia polytechnica") from 1901 as "naturalista adjunto", from 1912-1935 as professor of botany. (*Samp.*).
+Sampaio, Gonçalo António da Silva Ferreira (1865-1937), Portuguese botanist; studied at the Coimbra Polytechnic and the University of Coimbra; at the botanical department of the University of Porto (then "Academia polytechnica") from 1901 as "naturalista adjunto", from 1912-1935 as professor of botany.
+**Abbreviated name**: *Samp.*

 #### Herbarium and types